danielfett/draft-dpop/main.md

 ## DPoP Proof Pre-Generation {#Pre-Generation}

-An attacker in control of the client can pre-generate DPoP proofs for specific endpoints to use arbitrarily far into the future by choosing the `iat` value in the DPoP proof to be signed by the proof-of-possession key.
+An attacker in control of the client can pre-generate DPoP proofs for specific endpoints arbitrarily far into the future by choosing the `iat` value in the DPoP proof to be signed by the proof-of-possession key.
 Note that one such attacker is the person who is the legitimate user of the client.
 The user may pre-generate DPoP proofs to exfiltrate